| Size | Price | Stock | Qty |

 Doses: 40 mg/kg, 80 mg/kg, 160 mg/kg Route of Administration: Orally administered daily for 60 days Experimental Results: The escape latency on day 7 was shortened.
 Improved learning deficits in SAMP8 mice.
 Ten rats were selected in the sham-operated group.
 Forty-five days after modeling, 27 rats survived, and those with equal cognitive levels were selected and randomly divided into three groups (n = 9 per group): (1) the model or (2) 30 or (3) 120 mg/kg 3-N-butylphthalide/NBP.
 [2] The chronic cerebral ischemia rat model and drug treatment [2] Rats (280 mg/kg) were anesthetized by intraperitoneal (i.p.) injection of chloral hydrate.
 A neck operation was conducted to separate the bilateral common carotid arteries, which were then ligated permanently with 5-0 operation silk suture (Zhao et al., 2013).
 We injected 200,000 units of penicillin (i.p.) per day after the operation for 3 successive days.
 The bilateral common carotid arteries were separated without ligation in the sham-operated group.
 Chronic cerebral ischemia rat models were established in all three groups.
 Forty-five days after the operation, rats in the sham-operated and model groups were intragastrically administered peanut oil (2 mL/kg), and rats in the 30 or 120 mg/kg 3-N-butylphthalide/NBP groups were intragastrically administered 30 or 120 mg/kg 3-N-butylphthalide/NBP, respectively, dissolved in peanut oil for 45 successive days. |

-3-n-Butylphthalide (NBP) is a cardiovascular drug currently used for the treatment of cerebral ischemia.
-The present study aims to investigate the metabolism, pharmacokinetics, and excretion of NBP in humans and identify the enzymes responsible for the formation of major metabolites.
-NBP underwent extensive metabolism after an oral administration of 200 mg NBP and 23 metabolites were identified in human plasma and urine.
-Principal metabolic pathways included hydroxylation on alkyl side chain, particularly at 3-, ω-1-, and ω-carbons, and further oxidation and conjugation.
-Approximately 81.6% of the dose was recovered in urine, mainly as NBP-11-oic acid (M5-2) and glucuronide conjugates of M5-2 and mono-hydroxylated products.
-10-Keto-NBP (M2), 3-hydroxy-NBP (M3-1), 10-hydroxy-NBP (M3-2), and M5-2 were the major circulating metabolites, wherein the areas under the curve values were 1.6-, 2.9-, 10.3-, and 4.1-fold higher than that of NBP.
-Reference standards of these four metabolites were obtained through microbial biotransformation by Cunninghamella blakesleana.
-In vitro phenotyping studies demonstrated that multiple cytochrome P450 (P450) isoforms, especially CYP3A4, 2E1, and 1A2, were involved in the formation of M3-1, M3-2, and 11-hydroxy-NBP.
-Using M3-2 and 11-hydroxy-NBP as substrates, human subcellular fractions experiments revealed that P450, alcohol dehydrogenase, and aldehyde dehydrogenase catalyzed the generation of M2 and M5-2.
-Formation of M5-2 was much faster than that of M2, and M5-2 can undergo β-oxidation to yield phthalide-3-acetic acid in rat liver homogenate.
-Overall, our study demonstrated that NBP was well absorbed and extensively metabolized by multiple enzymes to various metabolites prior to urinary excretion.
+3-n-Butylphthalide (NBP) is a cardiovascular drug currently used to treat cerebral ischemia.
+This study aimed to investigate the metabolism, pharmacokinetics, and excretion of NBP in humans, and to identify the enzymes that generate the major metabolites.
+Following oral administration of 200 mg NBP, extensive metabolism occurred, with 23 metabolites identified in human plasma and urine.
+The main metabolic pathways included hydroxylation of the alkyl side chain, particularly at the 3-, ω-1-, and ω-carbons, as well as further oxidation and conjugation reactions.
+Approximately 81.6% of the administered dose was recovered in urine, primarily as NBP-11-acid (M5-2) and its glucuronide conjugates and monohydroxylated products.
+10-Keto-NBP (M2), 3-Hydroxy-NBP (M3-1), 10-Hydroxy-NBP (M3-2), and M5-2 are the major circulating metabolites, with areas under the curve (AUCs) 1.6, 2.9, 10.3, and 4.1 times that of NBP, respectively.
+Reference standards for these four metabolites were obtained through microbial biotransformation using Cunninghamella blakesleana.
+In vivo morphological analysis revealed that multiple cytochrome P450 (P450) isoenzymes, particularly CYP3A4, 2E1, and 1A2, are involved in the formation of M3-1, M3-2, and 11-hydroxy-NBP.
+Using M3-2 and 11-hydroxy-NBP as substrates, subcellular fractionation assays showed that P450, alcohol dehydrogenases, and aldehyde dehydrogenases catalyzed the formation of M2 and M5-2.
+M5-2 is generated much faster than M2, and M5-2 can be β-oxidized in rat liver homogenate to phthaloacetic acid.
+In summary, our study shows that NBP can be fully absorbed and extensively metabolized into a variety of metabolites by various enzymes before being excreted in urine.
 [1]

 |